cbrnr/python-intro-short/11-Input_and_Output/11-Input_and_Output.md

 Notice that we must take care of whitespace ourselves, because the `print` function with one argument just outputs this argument.

 ### f-strings
 Constructing output strings like this quickly becomes cumbersome.
-Luckily, Python has a feature called f-strings that greatly facilitate this task.
-An f-string (formatted string) is a special way to define a string that may contain expressions (such as the names `a` and `b` from the previous example).
-Whenever Python encounters an expression enclosed in curly braces in an f-string, Python replaces that with its value.
-To define an f-string, we simple prepend `f` to the string literal:
+Luckily, Python has a feature called f-strings, which greatly facilitates this task.
+An f-string (a "formatted" string) is a special way to define a string that may contain expressions (such as the names `a` and `b` from the previous example).
+Whenever Python encounters an expression enclosed in curly braces in an f-string, Python replaces that expression with its value.
+To define an f-string, we simply prepend `f` to the string literal (right before the opening quote character):

 ```python
 >>> f"This is an f-string"
 'This is an f-string'
 ```

 In this example, we don't really need an f-string, because a regular string could also do the job.
-However, we can now add an expression in the string, which Python will evaluate and replace in the result (note that we use the name `a` defined previously):
+However, we can now add an expression inside the string, which Python will evaluate and replace in the result (note that we use the name `a` defined previously as `a = 5`):

 ```python
 >>> f"The first number is {a}."